Relation

-A relation is a two-place predicate R associating two objects, a and b, denoted by “aRb”.
-Relations are characterized by three general properties, symmetry, transitivity, and reflexivity.
+A relation is a two-place predicate R that associates two objects, a and b.
+This is denoted by “aRb”.
+Relations are characterized by three general properties, symmetry, transitivity, and reflexivity:

 1. Symmetry, or reciprocity

-If Peter confessed to having met Paul at the bar, we must assume that Paul met Peter.
+If Peter confessed to meeting Paul at the bar, then we must assume that Paul met Peter.
 Paul cannot deny the obvious.

 2. Reflexivity

 The reflexive relation can be used ad hominem.
-The principle “charity begins at home” for example forces the reflexivity of the relationship “a makes charity to b”; all the same, the love of others can be used to encourage self-care:
+For example, the principle “charity begins at home” for example forces the reflexivity of the relationship “a makes charity to b”.
+Nevertheless, the love of others can be used to encourage self-care:

-You who love the whole of humanity, you should try to love yourself as well!
+If you love all humanity, then you should try to love yourself as well!

-The competence of an adviser can be challenged by inciting him to make a reflexive application of his talents:
+A counselor’s competence can be challenged by inviting them to make a reflexive use of their talents:

 3. Transitivity

-If a loves b, and if b loves c, then a does not necessarily love c; a relationship of love is thus not transitive.
-The relation “— be the father of —” is not transitive, but “— being an ancestor of —” is transitive.
+The relation “being the father of ” is not transitive, but “being an ancestor of” is transitive.
 If a is an ancestor of b and if b is an ancestor of c, then a is an ancestor of c.

-Inferences based on the transitivity of a predicate apply whenever at least three objects are positioned on a graduated scale:
+These inferences based on the transitivity of a predicate apply whenever at least three objects are positioned on a graduated scale.

 If a is bigger, older, richer … than b